World War II - 1974

 |

-Originally established in the 1940s, the Mercer Slough and Larsen Lake Blueberry Farms
+Originally established in the 1940s, the Mercer Slough and Larsen Lake Blueberry Farms are owned and managed by the Bellevue Parks & Community Services Department to help preserve Bellevue’s agricultural heritage

 |